 You know, one of your kids might be, you know, wanting to bounce off the walls and go outside and need to run around and one of your kids might just want to be reading and hanging out and doing, you know, video games or hiding in their room.
 It’s okay.
 What I want to say to you is it’s okay.
 Know yourself, know your kids, know your spouse and let what they need.
 Let what you need be enough for today.
 It’s so important to do that.
 The other thing I really want to challenge you on, and I was reading in my devotional time this morning was this idea of peace.
 We are struggling with uncertainty.
 We don’t know and there is this peace that God brings it only God brings it.
 I really want to invite you to, and that is, you know I was reading about when Jesus came back to see the disciples after the resurrection and the very first thing he said to them was, peace be with you.

 And just the I am being mode because that’s such an important place for us to find, rest and build a better relationship with ourselves during this time, during this crisis time that’s going to help us be better for our people, be more engaged with our faith and honestly be more patient with ourselves, our spouses, our kiddos, our coworkers in this time of uncertainty.
-So one of the things I do to recharge as I read fiction, if you have any great books, I love to hear about him.
+So one of the things I do to recharge as I read fiction.
+If you have any great books, I love to hear about him.
 Another way I recharge is I watch some Netflix cause it turns my brain off.
-And right now it’s not a Netflix, it’s on Amazon prime.
-I’m watching the show called the called the newsroom and it’s an older show and it just, the engaging dialogue is interesting to me.
+And right now it’s not a Netflix, it’s on Amazon Prime.
+I’m watching the show called the Newsroom and it’s an older show and it’s just, the engaging dialogue is interesting to me.
 So how do you recharge?
-Sometimes I go for a walk with the hut, with the hub, the hubby’s, the hubs down the street to watch the sunset.
+Sometimes I go for a walk with the hub, the hubby’s, the hubs down the street to watch the sunset.